Healthy Homes Assessment Aotea

 Aotea Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Aotea and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Aotea and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their conformance with any Healthy Homes Standard that apply or will apply to the rental property.
+• Property managers and landlords must keep records that prove conformance with any Healthy Homes Standards that apply or will be applied during the tenure of the rental property.

-• Private landlords and property managers have to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2023

-• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes